 Video Link:

-Finish with a single crochet-edged border with a 4.5mm hook.
-Mark the neck opening and seam.
-The pattern is written for the smallest size with larger sizes in parentheses ( ).
-Step by step video tutorial is provided on our YouTube channel.
+Complete the look with a single crochet-edged border using a 4.5mm hook.
+Mark the neck opening and proceed with seaming the panels together.
+The pattern is written for the smallest size with larger sizes in parentheses.
+For a detailed visual guide, check out the step-by-step video tutorial available on our YouTube channel.

 Block: